"The art of teaching is the art of assisting discovery."

 In California, aspiring elementary and middle school teachers must pass the California Subject Examinations for Teachers (CSET).
 Because of the breadth and depth of its coursework, the JCL Program provides strong support for students who plan to take these examinations.

-A special 5-year program has been designed for freshman students who are committed to becoming elementary/middle school teachers and who are interested in a cohort program that provides coursework in education and experiences in elementary schools along with their L&CS courses.
+A special 5-year program has been designed for freshman students who are committed to becoming elementary/middle school teachers and who are interested in a cohort program that provides coursework in education and experiences in elementary schools along with their JCL courses.
 Students graduate at the end of 4 years and complete their preliminary Multiple Subject credential and a Master of Arts in Education degree during their 5th year at Saint Mary's.
-Click here for online TFT application
+Click here for the TFT Program Contact Form.

 - Integrated Curriculum: teacher preparation courses taught along with liberal arts courses;